tfenster/automated-al-testing/README.md

-# automated-al-testing
+# Automated AL testing
-Scripts and snippets for automated AL testing
+This repo contains some scripts and snippets for automated AL testing.
+For a somewhat detailed description, see https://www.axians-infoma.de/?post_type=navblog&p=13677